By James Nicol

 Farley, “The Facts on White Nationalism”.

-Gorodzeisky & Semyonov, “Not only competitive threat but also racial prejudice: sources of anti-immigrant attitudes in European societies, 2.
+Gorodzeisky & Semyonov, “Not only a competitive threat but also racial prejudice: sources of anti-immigrant attitudes in European societies, 2.

 Gorodzeisky & Semyonov, 2.